syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 {% endtabs %}

 ## Date selection
 The `SfHijriDateRangePicker` supports selecting single, multiple, and range of dates.
-It also supports programmatic selection.
+It also supports the programmatic selection.

-The selected date or range details can be obtained using the [onSelectionChanged ]()callback of hijri date range picker.
-The callback will return the [DateRangePickerSelectionChangedArgs]() which contains the selected date or range details.
+The selected date or range details can be obtained using the [onSelectionChanged ]()callback of Hijri date range picker.
+The callback will return the [DateRangePickerSelectionChangedArgs](), which contains the selected date or range details.

 {% tabs %}
 {% highlight Dart %}